defectiveturrent/climbu/README.md

 I like to teach a lot of nice guys around.
 But it's complex for him.
 This is the reason to make this little language, just for teaching easy (And for when I be tired to program in C++ (serious)).

 ## Okay, let's see it
-- Simple

-Yes.
 All high-level programming languages are quite easy to learn.
 The most simple expressions are converted to a very complex C++ code.
 Let's say you want to write a generic function.
 Not too complex, just a little function for some data management.
 Using C++ you can write a quite verbose code.
 Meanwhile, to write the same in climbu is very simple.

 Ok, taking an exemple: I want a function that plus two elements (generic).